 Weight: 15, 20, 25 pounds | Material: Available in Tencel lyocell, organic cotton, velvet, and organic cotton-spandex blend jumbo yarn | Filling: None | Maintenance: Machine washable

 Longtime Strategist readers shouldn’t be surprised to find the Bearaby weighted blanket at the top of our list.
 It’s our top choice for the best-overall cooling weighted blanket, a favorite of Strategist staffers, and even celebrity-approved.
 Unlike other weighted blankets, the Bearaby doesn’t have a filling.
 Instead, it’s handknit with thick, chunky layers that create the heft without added weight.
 And thanks to the knit construction, it’s inherently breathable (and one of the few weighted blankets that you can wash as is).
-According to Cushner, who personally owns two Bearabys, it can also be cooling, as it feels more “like a rope draped over your body as opposed to a blanket.”
+According to Cushner, who personally owns two Bearabys, it can be cooling, as it feels more “like a rope draped over your body as opposed to a blanket.”
 Actress Kathryn Hahn agrees: “It’s breathable and good for all seasons.
 I don’t get so hot with it, so I can use it in the summer.
 I take the greatest naps of my life with this thing.”
 And former Strategist senior writer Karen Iorio Adelson, a self-proclaimed hot sleeper, found that the smooth, loosely knit material keeps her cooler than any other weighted blanket she has tried, “while still making me feel enveloped in its calming, soft pressure.”
 The brand sent me a 15-pounder to test, and while I am not necessarily the target audience for a weighted blanket — I, thankfully, sleep well — I found it to be extremely comforting and calming.
 I put it over my comforter during the winter and felt cozy and “pressed down” in a way that instantly put me to sleep.
 It’s admittedly hard to move around underneath it, because it’s so heavy, but that contributed to a deeper sleep.
 I will note that it’s a bit cumbersome to store and carry, so you’ll want to keep that in mind.

 It’s arguably the best-looking weighted blanket out there, too, which is what sold it for Strategist senior editor Jen Trolio.
 “I was so in love with the look of this one that it was hard to consider others,” she says.
 Trolio, who has owned the velvet one for about two years and has gifted the cotton one to her father, is now “all in” on the Bearaby.
 As far as maintenance goes, she says washing it is easy enough, although it takes a while to dry, and while the loops require adjusting from time to time, it’s held up well.
 For all these reasons, Robert Pagano of Sleepline agrees that the Bearaby is the best option “if you’re looking for a high-quality weighted blanket that’s safe — thanks to the natural materials it’s made from — and easy to care for.”
-We’ve shown the Tencel version here, but it’s also available in cotton (which I’ve tried and can attest feels quite nice), upcycled polyester, or velvet in a range of muted colors that would look just as nice on your bed as it would your sofa.
+We’ve shown the Tencel version here, but it’s available in cotton, upcycled polyester, or velvet in a range of muted colors that would look just as nice on your bed as it would your sofa.

 Best (less-expensive) weighted blanket